-Ever been virtual speed networking and heard a Pitch you couldn't even understand?
+Ever been speed networking and heard a Pitch you couldn't even understand?

 Virtual networking is all the rage these days as networking groups continually seek to differentiate themselves through innovating.
 And, as I pointed out in Is Sales a Dirty Word? a while ago, it’s vital you're prepped and ready when prompted for your "pitch."

-The ideal outcome of your Elevator Pitch is when the other person says “that’s really interesting, let's get together and talk about whether you could do that for us."
+The ideal outcome of your Elevator Pitch is when the other person says “that’s really interesting, let's get together and see if you could do that for us."

-Elevator Pitches can also, if delivered well, be extremely productive as you can deliver 15-20 of them in less then 30-minutes, so here's 7 top tips for a Perfect Elevator Pitch for you:
+Speed Networking can also be extremely productive as you can easily deliver 15-20 of them in less then 30-minutes, so here's 7 top tips to help you deliver a Perfect Elevator Pitch:

 1. Avoid stuttering like a teenager asking for their first date - Practice your Elevator Pitch well before the event - preferably in front of the mirror.

-3. Know your benefits and PRIORITISE them in your flow - the most important benefits at the beginning of your pitch. remember to articulate
+3. Know your benefits and PRIORITISE them in your flow - the most important benefits should be at the beginning of your pitch

 6. Who's Your Ideal Client?
 During your Pitch, ask for something specific like "I'm targeting manufacturing SMEs with maximum 50-people who are having trouble generating sales leads."
 That immediately positions exactly what you want and whether the person opposite you qualifies.
 If they don't, ask if they can introduce you to any firms of that size!